-Cooking it all up for his own satisfaction and your delight is Peter Bacon.
+Cooking it all up for his own satisfaction and, he hopes, your delight is Peter Bacon.
 Peter discovered his father’s Art Tatum records at an early age and has been a jazz devotee ever since.
 Other formative experiences were hearing Miles’ In A Silent Way over the speakers in a dark basement jazz club at the age of 17 and witnessing Abdullah Ibrahim (then Dollar Brand) playing his first gig back in South Africa in 1970.

 He is delighted and honoured to be living near enough to Birmingham, England, and the many amazing (especially young) jazz musicians who have chosen to study, gig and – please! please! – stay there.
 When he can he writes very complimentary things about them.